jkcorrea/birdfeed/README.md

 > This CLI gives you the ability to listen Stripe webhook events and forward them to your local server.

 - Create a [Stripe account](https://dashboard.stripe.com/register)
+- Login to the stripe CLI `stripe login`
 - Go to https://dashboard.stripe.com/test/apikeys

   ![stripe_secrets](https://user-images.githubusercontent.com/20722140/216101036-1e94b7fe-29e6-4f34-85eb-9e0f7c0002a4.png)